Tomb of the Diver

-The Tomb of the Diver, located in Paestum, is known for the mysterious subject matter of the frescos adorning the walls.
-The origin of this tomb is somewhat mysterious as well.
-There has been scholarly debate about whether the tomb was built by a Greek settlement occupying Poseidonia or by an ancient Italic tribe from a more southern region of Italy.
-The tomb was built with five large stone slabs, each hosting a fresco attributed one of two artists.
-The four walls are decorated with scenery of a symposium which is uncommon for a funerary context.
-The ceiling is a true mystery and the namesake of the tomb: a lone diver leaping into a pool of water.
-This figure is unique to this tomb, no other ancient Mediterranean artworks have imagery comparable to the diver.
+The Tomb of the Diver (Tomba del tuffatore), now in the museum at Paestum, Italy, is a frescoed tomb that dates to around 500 to 475 BCE, and is famous for the mysterious subject matter of the ceiling fresco, a lone diver leaping into a pool of water.
+The context of the tomb is disputed: there has been scholarly debate about whether the tomb was built by people from the nearby Greek settlement of "Poseidonia", now Paestum, or by an ancient Italic tribe living in the surrounding countryside.
+The tomb was built with five large stone slabs, each with a fresco attributed to one of two artists.
+The four walls are decorated with scenes of a symposium which is uncommon for a funerary context.